tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 }
 ```

-The spec often uses the term "field" in the titles and table column names when listing the properties for a specific object.
+The specification often uses the term "field" in the titles and table column names when listing the properties for a specific object.
 (Further, it identifies two types of fields &mdash; "fixed" fields are declared, unique names while "patterned" fields are regex expressions.) *Fields* and *properties* are used synonymously in the OpenAPI spec.

 In the following code, `countries` contains an object called `united_states`, which contains an object called `california`, which contains several properties with string values: